-How Long Do I Have to Bring a Car Accident Claim?
+How Long Do I Have to Bring an Accident Claim?

 There is no easy answer to this question because it depends on many factors, such as where the accident occurred, the type of injury, and who caused the accident.

-As an example, if an accident occurred in Pensacola, Florida, then the injured person has four years to file a lawsuit for injuries, but only two years if the accident causes death.
+If an accident occurs in Florida, the injured person has four years to file a lawsuit for injuries, but only two years if the accident causes death.

 Comparing Law Firms

-What Will I have to Prove to Succeed in My Accident Lawsuit?
+What Will I have to Prove to Succeed in My Accident Claim

 In order to succeed in your accident claim, you will have to prove three things: (1) the other side acted in a negligent, reckless or intentional manner; (2) the other side caused your injury; and (3) the amount of your damages.

 In regard to the first thing you must prove, negligence is the failure of a person to use reasonable care, which is the care that a reasonably careful person would use under the same circumstances.
-The second thing you much prove (causation) occurs when the negligent act produces or contributes substantially to producing the injury.
+The second thing you much prove (causation) occurs when the negligent act produces the injury.
 The third thing you must prove is your damages.

-In a personal injury lawsuit, your damages include physical pain and suffering; mental pain and suffering; medical expenses; and wage loss.
-In a wrongful death claim, the damages include medical and funeral expenses; mental pain and suffering; loss of support; and loss of future estate.
+Your damages include physical pain and suffering; mental pain and suffering; medical expenses; and wage loss.
+In a wrongful death claim, your damages include medical and funeral expenses; mental pain and suffering; loss of support; and loss of future estate.

 Automobile Insurance Coverage